kjae0/DataParallel_custom/README.md

 Pytorch DataParallel is very simple and easy to use.

 But, sometimes multi GPU training with 'DataParallel' could makes severe GPU memory imbalance(especially, NLP task) because DataParallel acutally operates on only one main GPU.
-So, if you wanna train with larger batch and dataparallel, allocate larger data chunk to other GPUs.
+So, if you wanna train model with larger batch using dataparallel, allocate larger data chunk to other GPUs.

 ## Example